MozillaDataScience/outreachy-datascience-2019/README.md

    - This will download the relevant dataset in [initial_contribution](https://github.com/mozilla-outreachy-datascience/outreachy-datascience-2019/blob/master/initial_contribution/)
 2. Read through the [initial_contribution/README.md](https://github.com/mozilla-outreachy-datascience/outreachy-datascience-2019/blob/master/initial_contribution/README.md) file.
    - This contains the instructions on how to contribute.
 3. Submit your work via email to one of the mentors.
-   - Add which project(s) you are interested in.
-If both, please rank your choice.

-**NOTE**:
+# Submission
   * Deadline for `initial_contribution` submissions are October 18, 2019.
   * Deadline for `2nd_contribution` submissions are October 31, 2019.
+  * Please submit your final notebook/script by email to one of the mentors, and include which project you are interested in working on ("Improve understanding of Firefox growth metrics" or "Finding Representative Users of Prerelease Firefox")

 Please feel free to ask any questions you have on [Gitter](https://gitter.im/mozilla-datascience-outreach/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).